MohamadSamaka/series-analyzer/README.md

 e.
 Display the Min value of the series.
 f.
 Display the Average of the series.
 g.
 Display the Number of elements in the series.
-g.
+h.
 Display the Sum of the series.
 i.
 Exit.
 Enter your choice (a-i): a
 Enter numbers separated by spaces: 1 2 3 4 5
 \`\`\`